-If, on the Record Date, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice of Internet Availability is being forwarded to you by that organization.
+If, on the Record Date, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice of Internet Availability should be forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares online during the meeting unless you request and obtain a valid proxy from your broker or other agent, as required.
+However, since you are not the stockholder of record, you must follow the instructions provided by your brokerage firm, bank or other similar organization for your bank, broker or other stockholder of record to vote your shares per your instructions.
+Alternatively, many brokers and banks provide the means to grant proxies or otherwise instruct them to vote your shares by telephone and via the internet, including by providing you with a control number via email or on your notice or your voting instruction form.
+If your shares are held in an account with a broker, bank or other stockholder of record providing such a service, you may instruct them to vote your shares by telephone (by calling the number provided in the Proxy Materials) or over the internet as instructed by your broker, bank or other stockholder of record.
+If you did not receive a control number via email or on your notice or voting instruction form and you wish to vote prior to or at the virtual Annual Meeting, you must follow the instructions from your broker, bank or other stockholder of record, including any requirement to obtain a valid legal proxy.
+Many brokers, banks and other stockholder of record allow a beneficial owner to obtain a valid legal proxy either online or by mail, and we recommend you contact your broker, bank or other stockholder of record to do so.
+You may not vote your shares online during the meeting unless you reque